Frederick Augustus Rutowsky: Early years

 He was an illegitimate son of August the Strong, King of Poland, Grand Duke of Lithuania and Elector of Saxony, and his mistress Fatima (or Fatime) who was of Turkish origin.
-His mother was captured during the Battle of Buda by Hans Adam von Schöning.
-After Fatima became the King's mistress, she was christened Maria Anna and moved to the Dresden court.
+His mother was captured during the Battle of Buda.
+She was baptized in Stockholm at the Tyska kyrka on November 7th the same year and was named after her godmother Maria Aurora von Königsmarck.

 The child got the name of his father, but shortly after the birth Fatima was married at the instigation of Augustus to his chamberman Johann Georg of Spiegel.
 Frederick Augustus moved to the estates of the Spiegel Family, but his father cared about his education, which led him among other things to go to Paris, where he found his half-sister Anna Karolina (the later countess Orzelska) and brought her to Dresden.

 Fatima, despite her marriage, remained a mistress of Augustus.
 In 1706, she gave birth to the King's second child, a daughter, called Maria Anna Katharina.
 However, soon Frederick Augustus and his sister became orphans: Johann Georg of Spiegel died in 1715 and their mother Fatima five years later.

 Augustus the Strong took the guardianship of the children, but he only recognized and legitimized them both in 1724.
 Shortly after, he raised both, as his right of King of Poland, with the Polish title of Count Rutowski and Countess Rutowska.
 The coat of arms awarded to them shows a Saxon rhombus wreath as well as a Polish White Eagle.

 On 8 October 1724 Frederick August, now Count Rutowski, obtained of his father the highest decoration of the Wettin lands, the Order of the White Eagle, which gave him the rank of an Oberst of the Saxon Army.